-DO call us for a personal escort.
+DO call Public Safety for a personal escort.

-DO attend the Chief of Campus Police's annual Public Safety presentations.
+DO attend the annual Public Safety presentations.

 DO mark your property such as tv's, calculators, laptops, tablets, etc., with some form of identification number that only you know, such as your driver's license number.